Safeguarding Children and Young People from Sexual Exploitation

 Family and Environmental Factors

-- History of physical, sexual, and/or emotional abuse; neglect; domestic violence; parental difficulties.
+- History of physical, sexual, and/or emotional abuse; neglect; domestic abuse; parental difficulties.

 - Pattern of previous street homelessness;